aroesec/serverless-api/README.md

-# CDKSamples
+# serverless API
-Solution examples using the AWS-CDK
+Serverless api using the aws-cdk, lambda, and api gateways.